 If English is your second language, and you are not coming from an institution with English as a medium of instruction, you must demonstrate a minimum level of English language proficiency equivalent to IELTS 6.0/CEFR B2/Upper intermediate to take part in the academic modules.
 To join the English Communication Skills modules (weeks 4-6 only) you will need to demonstrate a level equivalent to IELTS 5.0 / CEFR B1/ Intermediate.

 We are able to accept a range of exam certificates as proof of your proficiency in English, or your home institution can vouch for your level with a form such as this one (confirmation of language level / confirmation of language level PDF).
-If this is not possible, we are able to send you a short online test for you to complete which will give us an indication of your level.

 Any student who is found to fall significantly below the required level on arrival may be refused registration or if appropriate moved to the ECS pathway.